-We have made a conscious effort to standardise assessment within the programme and benchmarked our assessment strategy against the Faculty of Social Sciences and Humanities Assessment Tariff policy.
+We have made a conscious effort to standardise assessment within the programme and benchmarked our assessment strategy.
 As a result of this, each 20-credit module will contain similar assessment expectations and students are informed of the typical time and effort expectations for completing coursework.